 But HCSB translates the word אַ֥שְֽׁרֵי as “happy” rather than the traditional rendering “blessed.”
 “Happy” suggests something internal that is sensed because of circumstances, whereas “blessed” seems more focused on the external reality declared by someone outside the circumstances, namely God.
 “Happy” also seems more limited to a feeling dependent on what happens, rather than the “blessedness’ regardless of what happens.
 GW keeps the word “blessed” which reversed the predecessor translation (Beck’s Bible) which had “happy.”

 Next consider Isaiah 22:17, where ESV especially had the awkward “seize.”
-Avoids the awkward phrasing, but perhaps a little too much.
+These two translations avoid the awkward phrasing, but perhaps a little too much.

 Look, you strong man!
 The LORD is about to shake you violently.
 He will take hold of you, (Isaiah 22:17)